-NewEthic Strength & Conditioning is a 2,000 square foot training facility just five blocks Southeast of Lake Merritt in Oakland.
-We also have a private outdoor training area.
-Using dynamic, functional fitness, and a goal oriented approach, we will help you get stronger, leaner, happier and more comfortable in your skin.
-We support everyone’s individual path.
-As a judgement free, body positive, and supportive community, we are LGBT friendly, and welcome all backgrounds and body types.
-We want to express that you do not need to be fit to start exercising.
+NewEthic Strength & Conditioning is Hampton Road’s Dedicated Vegan Gym.
+It is a training facility with indoor and outdoor areas for strength training, mobility work, and endurance drills.
+It operated in Oakland, California for 5 years and moved to Virginia in early 2020.
+Using dynamic, functional fitness, and a goal oriented approach, The owner, Ed Bauer, will help you get stronger, leaner, happier and more comfortable in your skin.
+Ed supports everyone’s individual path.
+As a judgement free, inclusive space, he is LGBTQ friendly, and welcomes all backgrounds and body types.
+Also, people do not need to be fit to start exercising.
 Whether you have been working out for years or have never set foot inside of a gym, you will feel at home here.

-With years of sports nutrition behind us, we advocate a plant-based lifestyle for a variety of reasons, but respect all choices.
-With every person that walks in our door, our community will grow, transform, and redefine any limitations that were previously perceived.
-We invite you to join us, share in this community, set a new Personal Record, and be part of this change.
+With nearly 20 years of sports nutrition behind him, he advocates a drug-free, vegan lifestyle for a variety of reasons, but respect all choices.
+The mission of this gym is to create a new ethic of care and compassion, not only for our individual selves, but for the world around us, including all people, all animals, and our environment.
+With every person that walks in the door, this community will grow, transform, and redefine any limitations that were previously perceived.
+I invite you to join me, share in this community, set a new Personal Record, and be part of this change.

 Ed Bauer started weightlifting in 1995, with encouragement from his father, a competitive powerlifter.
 This is when he learned the importance of exercise on overall health.
 He became vegan one year later after learning about the inhumane practices that are involved in raising animals for food.
 Combining these two interests led to an understanding of plant-based nutrition and sports performance.
 In 2006, he became a Certified Personal Trainer.
 In 2010, he became a Champion Bodybuilder.
-He owned and operated PlantFit Training Studio for two years before moving to the Bay Area of California in October 2013.
+He owned and operated PlantFit Training Studio for two years in Portland, OR before moving to Oakland, California in October 2013.
 After spending a year in the area, the time was right to open a new fitness facility.
-In January 2015, Ed and his partner Holly opened NewEthic Strength & Conditioning in Oakland.
-He now trains multiple classes at NewEthic .
+In January 2015, Ed opened NewEthic Strength & Conditioning in Oakland.
+In December 2019, he was ready to get back to the East Coast.
+Ed packed up the gym and drove across the country to his new home of Norfolk, VA.
+He now trains multiple classes at NewEthic.
 As a Fitness Nutrition Coach, he offers counseling on how to lose fat, increase muscle, and obtain optimal health and wellness on any diet.
-With 21 years as a vegan, 11 years as a Certified Personal Trainer, and 6 years as a CrossFit Level One and Two Trainer (CF-L1 and CF-L2), he can help you achieve your goals.
+With 25 years as a vegan, 15 years as a Certified Personal Trainer, and 10 years as a CrossFit Level One and Two Trainer (CF-L1 and CF-L2), he can help you achieve your goals.
 He can be reached at firstname.lastname@example.org

 CrossFit Level Two (CF-L2) Trainer